cayossarian/clamav-mac/README.md

 which clamdscan
 which clamscan
 ```
+### Results

-This will bootstrap clamav-mac by installing the lastest versions of ClamAV and fswatch from brew.
+This configuration  will bootstrap clamav-mac by installing the lastest versions of ClamAV and fswatch from brew.
 It will schedule a full file system scan once a week and update signatures once a day.
 It also sets up live monitoring for the $HOME and /Applications directories.
 Each of these things can be configured by modifying script variables.

 By default, the installation directory is ~/clamav-mac.